Teyras/MT/text/chapters/233_scheduling_processing_time_estimation.md

 of the observations and smaller than 20% for 82% of the observations.

-After an inspection of histograms of the relative errors grouped by actual processing times (Figure \ref{estimation-error-histograms}), we see that positive errors larger than 100% are fairly frequent (around 7% of the total number of observations).
+After an inspection of histograms of the relative errors grouped by actual processing times (Figure \ref{estimation-error-histograms}), we see that the number of overestimations by more than 100% is not negligible (around 7% of the total number of observations).
 Also, for very short jobs (less than 100 milliseconds), we overestimate the processing time very often.
 This is not surprising, since short processing times often indicate a failure, which is difficult to predict based on the available information.
-This phenomenon is also likely to have caused the notably large frequency of 100% negative errors in longer jobs (longer than 50 seconds).
+This phenomenon is also likely to have caused the notably large frequency of cca.
+100% negative errors (the estimator returned a very small prediction) in jobs longer than 50 seconds.

 In summary, the estimation algorithm seems to perform rather well, despite infrequently overestimating the processing time by a margin of several hundred